hww/hww.github.io/resume.md

 _St.Petersburg, Russia_<br/>
 _New Braunfels, U.S._<br/>

-- Implemented a compete binding of GambitC Scheme to the Gamebryo engine.
+- Implemented a complete binding of GambitC Scheme to the Gamebryo engine.
 - Driver Training Courseware Site.
 This site provides management and content for certified corporate automobile and truck driver training courses.
-These training courses are used for corporate insurance purposes, so the accuracy and reliabity of this site are of primary im portance to clients.
+These training courses are used for corporate insurance purposes, so the sites accuracy and reliability are of primary importance to clients.

 ### 2004-2008 Lead hardware software developer
 **GameTools**<br/>